A 16 Myr super-Neptune in Upper-Centaurus Lupus and a preliminary survey of transiting planets in Sco-Cen with TESS: Global Modeling

 \section{Global Modeling}

 We performed a global modeling exercise to derive the best-fit parameters for the \thisstar\ system, simultaneously modeling the planet transits and the stellar SED to best incorporate the uncertainties from each observation.
-We followed the methodology outlined in \citet[][]{Vach:2024b}{}{} Section 4.
+We followed the procedure presented in \citet{zhou:2022}, implementing the methodology outlined in \citet[][]{Vach:2024b}{}{} Section 4.

 In short, our free parameters, orbital period, $P$, radius ratio, $R_p/R_\star$, orbital inclination, $i$, time of transit center, $t_0$, and eccentricity parameters, $\sqrt{e}\cos{\omega}$ and $\sqrt{e}\sin{\omega}$, describe the planet transits of \thisstarb.
 We adopted quadratic limb-darkening parameters $(u_1, u_2)$ and imposed Gaussian priors using the values interpolated from \citet{Claret2017} in the bandpasses of our photometric observations (\tess, Sloan \textit{i'}, and Sloan \textit{g'}).
 We modeled the transit of \thisstarb\ with \texttt{batman} \citep[][]{batman}{}{}, the python implementation of the transit models presented in \citet{Mandel:2002}.
 All available \tess\ data and LCO-photometry were used in the global modeling procedure.